pydantic/logfire/docs/roadmap.md

 You'll be able to create dashboards with information from multiple projects.

+### On-Premise Deployment

+We are planning to offer an on-premise deployment option for Logfire.
+This will allow you to deploy Logfire on your own infrastructure.

 ### Direct connection to Postgres

 You'll be able to connect to our Postgres database directly from an external service, and